 What Are the Different Firefighter Ranks?

 The various ranks of firefighter range from probationary to fire chief, with several levels in between.
 Although not all fire departments use all of the firefighter ranks, the majority do use some variation of a common ranking system, with the rookie position serving as the first step toward the department’s top position.
-Several classifications, such as a class or number system, are used some of the larger fire departments to identify the basic firefighter ranks.
-Captains and deputy chiefs typically make up the upper echelon, which is topped a fire chief.
+Several classifications, such as a class or number system, are used by some of the larger fire departments to identify the basic firefighter ranks.
+Captains and deputy chiefs typically make up the upper echelon, which is topped by a fire chief.

 Most local volunteer and paid firefighters use firefighter ranks to identify the professional order of the crew, acting as a quasi-military organization.
 In most cases, advancing from one rank to another necessitates the completion of a series of steps.
 Time on the job, job performance, and special duties are typically examined and factored into the promotion equation once the steps for promotion have been completed.
 The purpose of firefighter ranks is to establish a power hierarchy and a structure of accountability.
 With each rank knowing what is expected of them, the benefit and privilege of progressing to the next rank is used as a motivator to improve oneself.